ptomulik/testmd/rst/README.rst

 Overwiev
 --------

-Having an (IMAP) folder, where I collect certain messages forwarded to me by my users, the **Resubmit** tool extracts all attached messages from emails in the folder, then for each extracted attachment it composes a **new** message with the extracted attachment attached to it and sends it to the specified recipient(s).
+Having a bunch of messages forwarded to me by my users, the **Resubmit** tool extracts all attached messages from emails in the folder, then for each extracted attachment it composes a **new** message with the extracted attachment attached to it and sends it to the specified recipient(s).
 It's particularly useful as a tool for spam sample resubmission.

 Motivation
 ----------